Frequently Asked Questions

 1.1.
 WHEN CAN I MAKE A NEW BOOKING WITH KULULA.COM?

-Comair has opened for new bookings with kulula.com.
-Flights are available for sale via the kulula.com website and Contact Centre or your preferred travel agent, ahead of our planned take off on Tuesday, 1 December.
+Comair is currently open for new bookings with kulula.com.
+Flights are available for sale via the kulula.com website and Contact Centre or your preferred travel agent.

 1.2.
 WHEN CAN I MAKE A NEW BOOKING WITH BRITISH AIRWAYS (OPERATED BY COMAIR)?

-Comair has opened for new bookings with British Airways (operated by Comair).
+Comair is currently open for new bookings with British Airways (operated by Comair).
 Flights are available for sale via the ba.com website, the British Airways (operated by Comair) Contact Centre or your preferred travel agent.
-British Airways (operated by Comair) plans to take to the skies again, on Wednesday, 9 December 2020.

 1.3.
 WHO CAN I CALL TO ASSIST WITH A BOOKING?